-Histrionic Personality Disorder is characterized by constant attention-seeking, emotional overreaction, and suggestibility.
-This personality's tendency to over-dramatize may impair relationships and lead to depression, but sufferers are often high-functioning.
+Histrionic personality disorder is characterized by constant attention-seeking, emotional overreaction, and suggestibility.
+A person with this condition tends to over-dramatize situations, which may impair relationships and lead to depression.

 The word personality describes deeply ingrained patterns of behavior and the manner in which individuals perceive, relate to, and think about themselves and their world.
 Personality traits are conspicuous features of personality and are not necessarily pathological, although certain styles of personality may cause interpersonal problems.

 Personality disorders are rigid, inflexible and maladaptive, causing impairment in functioning or internal distress.
 A personality disorder is an enduring pattern of inner experience and behavior that deviates markedly from the expectations of the individual's culture, is pervasive and inflexible, has an onset in adolescence or early adulthood, is stable over time and leads to distress or impairment.

 Individuals with histrionic personality disorder exhibit excessive emotionality—a tendency to regard things in an emotional manner—and are attention seekers.
 People with this disorder are uncomfortable or feel unappreciated when they are not the center of attention.
 Behaviors may include constant seeking of approval or attention, self-dramatization, theatricality, and striking self-centeredness or sexual seductiveness in inappropriate situations, including social, occupational, and professional relationships, beyond what is appropriate for the social context.
 They may be lively and dramatic and initially charm new acquaintances with their enthusiasm, apparent openness, or flirtatiousness.
 They may also, however, embarrass friends and acquaintances with excessive public displays of emotion, such as embracing casual acquaintances with passion, sobbing uncontrollably over minor setbacks, or having temper tantrums.